-Writing while listening to Erla Karlsdottir, along with her community choir, rehearsing for the Misa Criolla in Reykjavik.
+Writing while listening to Erla Karlsdottir and her community choir rehearsing in Reykjavik.

 A new season is upon us.
-During spring, my favorite season, Mom, through her death, gave me the gift of returning home to Europe and being there again with my son.
-Traveling and writing made me feel so happy and once again so deeply at home in the world.
+During spring, my favorite season, traveling and writing made me feel so happy and once again so deeply at home in the world.
 Iceland, France, and Spain.
 Writing everywhere.

 I finished the first draft of the second novel in May.
-I enjoyed reading and being interviewed.
-Then, with summer, came the idea and opportunity to move again.
+I enjoyed reading at The Third Coast Café, and being interviewed by Isabelle David at the Alliance Française in Chicago.
+Then, with summer, another reading at Carnegie Stout Public Library in Dubuque.
+Soon after came the idea and opportunity to move again.
+This time to Iowa City for an academic year.
 Now fall is gifting me with an international community of writers.

 Just want to say hello.
 Thank you for reading.

-Oh, yes, the church and candle photos are there because I was moved to see that the candle I lit for Mom before the first reading at River Lights was still burning when I returned from Europe.
+The candle I lit for Mom at St. Joes in Key West before the first reading at River Lights was still burning when I returned from Europe.

-Naturally, there is a lot more than this that has been going on around and inside of and far away from me.
-Sometimes I feel overwhelmed by both how much there is to tell and how much there is to read and to do and to know, and how much time any of us has.
-As the end of my life feels closer, I am really trying to slow down.
+A lot more has been going on.
+Sometimes I feel overwhelmed by both how much there is to tell, read, do, know, and how much time any of us has.
+As the end of my life is closer, I am really trying to slow down.
 My appetite, however, is another story.
 What a balancing act.
 Dancing helps.
 So does yoga.
 Tenderness and laughter, utmost.

 with IWP writers: Ausra Kaziliunaite of Lithuania , Kateryna Babkina of Ukraine, Rumena Buzarovska of Macedonia, Jacqueline Goldberg of Venezuela, Alisa Ganieva of Russia.
 Read them all; they are brilliant and fascinating.